List of Hollyoaks characters introduced in 2015: Nathan Nightingale

 In March 2016, Nathan and Rachel are preparing to go on a trip to South America.
 However, Nathan postpones the trip when he finds out about Alfie's cancer returning and that Rachel knew before he did.
 Nathan and Rachel argue, but after a heart-to-heart with Alfie, he makes amends with Rachel before she attempts to leave for South America by herself.
 During the journey, the car breaks down, so Nathan fixes it in time to get to the airport.
 Before getting in the car to drive, Nathan dives out of the way as a drunken Holly Cunningham (Amanda Clapham) crashes into their car, injuring Rachel.
-Cleo McQueen (Nadine Rose Mulkerrin), who was in Holly's car, regains consciousness just as Nathan saves her from being crushed by a boulder from above.
+Cleo McQueen (Nadine Mulkerrin), who was in Holly's car, regains consciousness just as Nathan saves her from being crushed by a boulder from above.
 As the firefighters approach to rescue Rachel, the car explodes in flames, killing Rachel instantly.
 Mac, Ellie and Alfie arrive at hospital to comfort a grief-stricken Nathan.

 Nathan grows closer to Holly, eventually developing feelings for her.
 He continues to hate Cleo, as she has covered for Holly by stating that she was driving the car.
 He is drawn even closer to Holly after Ellie and their manipulative mother, Marnie (Lysette Anthony), lie to him that Rachel was having an affair behind his back, in order for him to get over Rachel faster.
 He and Holly sleep together and begin a relationship.
 Nathan later discovers that Marnie and Ellie were lying about Rachel's affair, and that Holly knew.
 Although angry at Holly, Nathan sees her convincing Reenie McQueen (Zöe Lucker) to support her daughter Cleo through paedophile Pete Buchanan's (Kai Owen) sexual abuse trial.
 At the trial, Cleo reveals that Holly was driving the car due to her being under oath, which prompts Nathan to break up with Holly and form a friendship with Cleo.